-The project opens with three layers in the Contents pane.
-The first two are imagery layers and are turned off.
-The third layer is a polygon feature class showing the extent of Glacier National Park in Montana, which comprises more than a million acres.
+The project opens with two layers in the Contents pane.
+The two layers are imagery layers and are turned off.
+The map is centered around Glacier National Park in Montana, which comprises more than one million acres.
 Fires are a natural part of the regional ecology, but it is critical for forest management services to track their extent.

 Enhance the imagery

 Now that you've accessed the project data, you'll look at and enhance the imagery.
 The project came with two Landsat 8 imagery layers, clipped to a study area around two particular wildfires: the Thompson Fire and the Reynolds Creek Fire.
 Both images were captured in August of different years.